forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 ## 9. Your Diesel Engine Has Internal engine problems

 The last place I want the problem to happen would be in the internal engine.
 Problems can be difficult and expensive to fix, but several things can happen to cause low power inside the valve cover.
+See my article about the [10 signs and symptoms of a worn out diesel engine](/10-signs-and-symptoms-of-a-worn-out-diesel-engine/)

 - Broken rocker
 - Poorly adjusted valves or injectors